Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Results

 There is more than 20 years of literature on classification of BATSE GRBs.
+However, the results from different works are not in accord with each other, with disparate statistical techniques often leading to opposite conclusions.
 So, we only compare our results to a few selected papers, where both T90 and hardness (or other fluence related parameters) are used for classification.
 Results of classification of BATSE GRBs using only T90 are summarized in ~\citet{Kulkarni17}.
 The first cogent case for three GRB classes in BATSE data using spectral information, was made by ~\citet{Misra}, who used two multivariate clustering methods using $K$-means partitioning and Dirichlet mixture modeling using fluence vs T90 to argue for three components.
 However, no estimate of the significance was made.
-Around the same time, an analysis similar to this using GMM in the log(T90)- log(hardness) plane was done by ~\citet{Horvath06}, who find that three components were favored using frequentist model comparison by evaluating chi-square probability with the addition of the third component.
+Around the same time, an analysis similar to this using GMM in the log (T90)- log( $H_{obs}$) plane was done by ~\citet{Horvath06}, who found that three components were favored using frequentist model comparison by evaluating chi-square probability with the addition of the third component.
 They also found an anti-correlation between the duration and the hardness.
-Most recently,~\citet{Chattopadhyay17} used GMM based analysis on six different variables (two durations, peak flux, total fluence, and two spectral hardness ratios), five types of bursts are preferred.
-Our analysis finds evidence for three components with decisive significance.
+Most recently, ~\citet{Tarnobatse19} caried out multi-variate modelling of BATSE data using symmetric as well as skewed distributions.
+He showed that the T90 distribution is consistent with two components.
+In two dimensional space, almost all the distributions are consistent with two components, except when flux was used for classification in which case, the distribution was well-fitted by three-component Gaussian or $t$-distributions.
+A comprehensive summary of their classification results in higher-dimensional spaces can be found in Table 1 of ~\citet{Tarnobatse19}.
+This work argued that it is not possible to unequivocally prove the existence of a third GRB component, since the third component could be a spurious artifact caused by the finite size of the sample and due to a particular realization of the random sample that could bias the results.